 What is vertical slice architecture?

-When all code for a feature lives together, developers find, change, and test functionality faster.
+This grouping improves feature cohesion and developer experience.
+When all code for a feature lives together, teams find, change, and test functionality faster.
 A single directory can contain everything needed to understand and modify a feature, reducing context switching and mental overhead.
-This approach is used in production on apps such as Life Purpose App and MicroEstimates.

-Group code that changes together.
+“Group code that changes together.”
 Organize your code around features to align engineering work with business value.

 Vertical slices vs layered architecture